Diogenes Laertius was a Roman-era historian, and the main source of biographical information on ancient philosophers. He wrote in Greek.

 - Two types (or schools): the Ionian school, and the Pythagorean – or Italiotic – school.

 - Three categories of philosophical interest: natural philosophy, dialectic philosophy, and ethical philosophy.

-As a term, Philosophy has a very clear etymological meaning: it is derived from the Greek “philos” (friend) and “sophia” (wisdom), and connotes the fondness of knowledge, or of wisdom.
+As a term, Philosophy has a very clear etymological meaning: it is derived from the Greek “philos” (friend) and “sophia” (wisdom), and connotes the fondness for knowledge or wisdom.

 The Ionian School

-Nevertheless, Thales is known for coming up with influencial new notions.
-The notion of the “theorem”, in mathematics, is attributed to him; as is the first mathematician proof of a theorem (Aristotle, and Euclid, both mention Thales as the source of the first theorem).
+Nevertheless, Thales is known for coming up with influential new notions.
+The notion of the “theorem”, in mathematics, is attributed to him; as is the first mathematician's proof of a theorem (Aristotle, and Euclid, both mention Thales as the source of the first theorem).
 It is on the properties of geometrical analogies.